nicolobertani/nicolobertani.github.io/research.md

 ---
-layout: page
+layout: research-page
 title: "Research"
 permalink: research/
 ---

-This is where my research goes.
+You can find the list of my working papers and, one day, publications here below.